gogoprog/euccas.github.io/source/_posts/2018-05-13-read-designing-distributed-systems.md

 ## What are the common patterns used in distributed systems design, and when shall I use them?

-The book describes three types of patterns:
+The book describes three types of patterns.

 - **Single node** patterns: sidecar, ambassadors, adapters
 - **Serving** patterns: sharded services, scatter/gather, FaaS, etc.
 - **Batch computational** patterns: Work queue, Event-driven batch processing, coordinated batch processsing, etc.